Hakesh/p1-sherpa-finder/README.md

 - A fixed header for easier/better access to the navigation of the website.
 - A 'Meet the Team' page with various pictures of the fictional Sherpas the website offers to help players.
-- My own website where the 'Sign Up' form would take you once registering instead of using the Code Institute formdump.
+- Making my own page where the 'Sign Up' form would take you once registering instead of using the Code Institute formdump.

 ### Accessibility